SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ## Gaining admin access to the message broker

-Refer to the [Management Tools section] (http://192.168.1.192/home/public/RND/Docs/Cust_Doc_New_Feature_Branches/8.10.0_vmr/Management-Tools.htm ) of the online documentation to learn more about the available tools.
+Refer to the [Management Tools section](http://192.168.1.192/home/public/RND/Docs/Cust_Doc_New_Feature_Branches/8.10.0_vmr/Management-Tools.htm ) of the online documentation to learn more about the available tools.
 The WebUI is the recommended simplest way to administer the message broker for common tasks.

 ### WebUI, SolAdmin and SEMP access

-Use the Load Balacer at port 8080 to access these services.
+Use the Load Balacer's external Public IP at port 8080 to access these services.

 ### Solace CLI access